Gluten-Free Strawberry Muffins are a perfect spring and summer treat!

 So, I decided to bring the series back.
 But this time it will be a little different.

 Instead of just converting Martha Stewart cakes or recipes to gluten-free, I am going to show you all kinds of recipes that I convert to gluten-free.
 Some will be from cookbooks, some will be family favorites, and others will be from around the internet.

 I will show you what I did, what worked, what didn’t, and the final recipe.
 I hope it is a series that you enjoy and that you will help you with your gluten-free baking.

 My goal has always been to help readers make gluten-free cooking easy and delicious.
 I hope these recipes will inspire you in your gluten-free cooking journey.

 Today we are starting things off with a delicious strawberry muffin.
 This is a Pioneer Woman’s recipe that she shared on the Land O’Lakes website.
 The gluten-free version turned out delicious!

 The original recipe was for mini muffins.
 I made the regular sized.
 I also realized that the recipe was not going to make very many muffins.
 I have three teens.
 Enough said.
 I doubled the recipe, which is how I shared it below.
 It makes about 18 regular sized muffins.
 If you want a small batch just half the recipe.

-I have shared before that I don’t like xanthan gum in muffins.
+I have shared before that I don’t like the xanthan gum in muffins.
 It makes the texture funny.
-If you struggle with getting gluten free muffins just right, skip the gums.
+If you struggle with getting gluten-free muffins just right, skip the gums.
 Yes, just leave them out.

 The problem with leaving it out though is that most pre-made blends contain xanthan gum.
 So, for muffins I use individual flours.
 This way I can control the amounts and I can leave out the gum.